 The same applies to the CDU.
 It’s basically a keypad with a display that allows you to enter aircraft performance and route information.
 Most vendors sell these as well and as above, I’d recommend both CPFlight and FlightDeck Solutions.
 These will run you around $1000 USD each and there are two of them in the cockpit (you can get by with one if you’re flying alone).

 I chose to build mine myself using affordable CockpitSimParts panels and elecronic components/gauges and building everything else myself, thinking I would save a lot of money.
 The panels are very good and the electronics components while basic are good enough.
-But it wasn’t good enough for me.
+But it wasn’t enough for me.
 I wanted locking aircraft switches like the real aircraft, real landing light toggle switches, solenoid starter switches, and so on.
-Before I knew it, not only had I spent a tremendous amount of time building the overhead (add to that a good amount of trial and error) but the final cost was almost what I would have spent if I had just bought a solid pre-built one from a reputable vendor.
-There are things you forget to think about as part of the cost that add up quickly…things like wire (you need a lot), solder, solder flux, screws, barrier strips to carry power, power supplies, backlighting LEDs, paint, rubber seals, wire management, zip ties, interface boards, special tools, and on and on.
-In the end, a pre-built overhead would have solved a ton of time and a avoided a lot of build issues I ran into (proper backlighting, multiple power and USB cables coming out the rear, frame fitting issues, etc).
+Before I knew it, not only had I spent a tremendous amount of time building the overhead but the final cost was almost what I would have spent if I had just bought a solid pre-built one from a reputable vendor.
+Things like wire (you need a lot), solder, solder flux, screws, barrier strips to carry power, power supplies, backlighting LEDs, paint, rubber seals, wire management, zip ties, interface boards, special tools, and on and on add up quickly.
+In the end, a pre-built overhead would have solved a ton of time and a avoided a lot of trial and error and build issues I ran into (backlighting, multiple power and USB cables coming out the rear, frame fitting issues, etc).

 That said, I am quite proud of what I created and I think you’ll agree it looks pretty good.
 And it does what it’s supposed to so it’s good enough.